Fancy going for a bike ride? Here’s how to make things that bit more relaxing – with an electric bike or e-bike

 - Range can be critical so think how far you’re likely to want to go.
 Batteries are mostly measured in Watt hours (Wh) and generally, the higher the figure, the further you can go between charges.

 - Think about extras.
-Most pedelecs come with handy accessories such as luggage carriers, but there’s always more.
+Most e-bikes come with handy accessories such as luggage carriers, but there’s always more.
 You can often upgrade key items of the original bike, too.

 - Buy from a specialist.
 They can tell you more about the sheer choice of electric bikes out there, plus what size best suits you.
 If you’re really lucky, you’ll also get an electric bike expert who understands motorhomes or caravans!

-- Caravan Guard customers Maggie and Mick Drury love to take their electric bikes with their motorhome.
+- Former Caravan Guard customers Maggie and Mick Drury loved to take their electric bikes with them when they had their motorhome.
 Here’s a quick video…

 V’Lec Pocket+ – light on weight and price